BernieO/calcardbackup/README.md

        Check 'man date' for more info about different formats and syntax.
 -e | --encrypt FILE
        Encrypt backup file with AES256 (gnupg).
-First line of FILE will be used as passphrase -h | --help
+First line of FILE will be used as passphrase -f | --fetch-from-database
+       create addressbook backups by fetching the data from the database instead of downloading the according files from the ownCloud/Nextcloud webinterface.
+       This speeds up the backup process for addressbooks significantly.
+Use this option if you are having trouble backing up large addressbooks.
+       NOTE: only addressbooks will be fetched directly from the database, not calendars.
+-h | --help
        Print version number and a short help text
 -i | --include-shares